 Poems.
 London, 1870 (bound 1891).
 PML 7242 It is among the finest collection of bindings in this hemisphere, equally strong in quantity and quality.
 Areas of particular distinction are English, French, and Italian bindings of the sixteenth through the early nineteenth century.

-The Library's important holdings in this area range from fifteenth-century woodcuts and illuminated books to contemporary livres d'artistes.
+The Morgan's important holdings in this area range from fifteenth-century woodcuts and illuminated books to modern and contemporary livres d'artistes.
 It has a fine collection of blockbooks, including the Netherlandish Canticum canticorum of about 1465.
 Gordon N. Ray's collection of French and English illustrated books contains lithographic albums, eighteenth- and nineteenth-century French illustrated volumes, and Doré folios.
-Livres d'artistes include Henry Moore's first work as a book illustrator, Verlaine's Parallèlement illustrated by Bonnard, and the Suarès-Rouault copy of Cirque in a binding by Paul Bonet, and the Frances and Michael Baylson Collection comprising every book illustrated by Matisse.
+Livres d'artistes include Henry Moore's first work as a book illustrator, Verlaine's Parallèlement illustrated by Bonnard, the Suarès-Rouault copy of Cirque in a binding by Paul Bonet, and the Frances and Michael Baylson Collection comprising every book illustrated by Matisse.

 CORSAIR, the Morgan's online collection catalog, is available here.